Why should I support the Rochester Makerspace?

 - Wire Core Welder, Auto Darkening Helmet, Welding Gloves & Jacket

 - Jump Shear for cutting sheet metal

 - 4×6 Horizontal Bandsaw for cutting metal

 We have a wishlist of tools and other things that we’d like to acquire soon.
-It includes a laser cutter, Bridgeport or other full-size mill, and a TIG welder.
+It includes a metal-cutting band saw or other full-size mill, and a TIG welder.